M Idioms

 make (something) right/good

-- replace or restore something
+- to replace or restore something

 I worked hard to make my relationship with my friend right.